salsita/inStyle/README.md

     font-weight: bold
 ```

-Because there is no real DOM present, the `in()` mixin operates under simple rules - if a base element (eg. `header` in `header.main:hover`) is found in the current cascade, it's modified by the state appended state.
-If it's not present, it's expected to be a parent of the cascade and is prepended instead.
+Because there is no real DOM present, the `in()` mixin operates under simple rules - if a base element (eg. `header` in `header.main:hover`) is found in the current cascade, it's appended with the state.
+If it's not present, it's expected to be a parent of the cascade and is prepended in full instead.
 Combinations and multiple properties are taken care of intuitively.

 ```Sass
 ul,